statisticalmodel/sa.android-sdk/README.md

 }
 ```

-Then add `com.sa.engine:android:x.y.z` where x.y.z is the version you want to use to the dependencies of your module `build.gradle`
+Then add `com.sa.engine:android:x.y.z`, where x.y.z is the system version you want to use, to module file `build.gradle`.
 ```gradle
 compile 'com.sa.engine:android:x.y.z'
 ```
-Check out the [Releases page](https://github.com/streamanalyze/sa.android-sdk/releases) to look up the latest version.
+Read the [Releases page](https://github.com/streamanalyze/sa.android-sdk/releases) to find the latest version.

-To execute your first continuous query:
+This is a complete example of an Android app calling a continuous query:

 ```java
 import com.sa.engine.client.SaClient;